flatypus/flowchat/README.md

 You can optionally log the chain's messages and responses with `.log()`.
 This is useful for debugging and understanding the chain's behavior.
 Remember to call `.log()` before `.unhook()` though!
 Unhooking resets the current chat conversation of the chain.

 However, the thing that makes flowchat stand out is the idea of chaining together responses, one chain after another.
 The chain's previous response can be accessed in the next chain with a lambda function in the next `.link()`.
-This allows for a more natural conversation flow, and allows for more complex conversations to be built.
-For example, in the examples folder, the chain for creating a natural language cli is actually fairly simple!
+This allows for a more natural conversation flow, and allows for more complex thought processes to be built.
+You can also use the `json_schema` argument in `.pull()` to define specific json schema response, and extract data with more control.

+Check out these example chains to get started!

 ## Installation
 ```bash
 pip install flowchat
 ```

-## Usage
+## Example Usage
 ```py
 chain = (
     Chain(model="gpt-3.5-turbo")